 Maintenance Setup

-Accessing the Maintenance Setup Screen
+Accessing Maintenance Settings

 What You Can Configure

-| Setting | Purpose | Details |
+| Setting | Purpose |

-| GENERATEWORKORDERS | The transformation used when generating work orders | See details |
+| GenerateWorkOrders | The transformation that runs when you generate work orders |

-| GENERATEWORKORDERSDATE | Start date for work order calculations | See details |
+| GenerateWorkOrdersDate | Start date for the next work order generation run |

-| GENERATEWORKORDERSTOLERANCE | Percentage tolerance for triggering early service | See details |
+| GenerateWorkOrdersTolerance | Percentage tolerance for triggering early service |

-| TASKALLOCATION | Whether work orders are automatically assigned | See details |
+| TaskAllocation | Whether work orders are automatically assigned to individuals and work centres |

-| TASKALLOCATIONTRANSFORM | Custom transformation for task assignment logic | See details |
+| TaskAllocationTransform | Optional custom transformation for task assignment logic |

 When to Review These Settings

-Review the Maintenance Setup screen:
+Review the Maintenance Settings screen:

 - Before first use - to set initial values appropriate for your organization

-- When changing work order generation frequency — ensure GENERATEWORKORDERSFORWARD matches your schedule frequency to avoid gaps or overlaps
+- When changing work order generation frequency - ensure GenerateWorkOrdersForward matches your schedule frequency to avoid gaps or overlaps

-- When adding consumption-based service plans — adjust GENERATEWORKORDERSTOLERANCE if the default 5% does not suit your assets
+- When adding consumption-based service plans - adjust GenerateWorkOrdersTolerance if the default 5% does not suit your assets

 Related Articles